Jimmy Doolittle: Military career

 Subsequently, he attended the Air Service Mechanical School at Kelly Field and the Aeronautical Engineering Course at McCook Field, Ohio.
 Having at last returned to complete his college degree, he earned a Bachelor of Arts from the University of California, Berkeley in 1922, and joined the Lambda Chi Alpha fraternity.

 Doolittle was one of the most famous pilots during the inter-war period.
-On September 4, 1922, he made the first of many pioneering flights, flying a de Havilland DH-4 – which was equipped with early navigational instruments – in the first cross-country flight, from Pablo Beach (now Jacksonville Beach), Florida, to Rockwell Field, San Diego, California, in 21 hours and 19 minutes, making only one refueling stop at Kelly Field.
+On September 4, 1922, he made the first of many pioneering flights, flying a de Havilland DH-4—which was equipped with early navigational instruments—in the first cross-country flight, from Pablo Beach (now Jacksonville Beach), Florida, to Rockwell Field, San Diego, California, in 21 hours and 19 minutes, making only one refueling stop at Kelly Field.
 The U.S. Army awarded him the Distinguished Flying Cross.

 Within days after the transcontinental flight, he was at the Air Service Engineering School (a precursor to the Air Force Institute of Technology) at McCook Field, Dayton, Ohio.
-For Doolittle, the school assignment had special significance: "In the early 1920s, there was not complete support between the flyers and the engineers.
-The pilots thought the engineers were a group of people who zipped slide rules back and forth, came out with erroneous results and bad aircraft; and the engineers thought the pilots were crazy – otherwise they would not be pilots.
-So some of us who had previous engineering training were sent to the engineering school at old McCook Field.
-After a year's training there in practical aeronautical engineering, some of us were sent on to MIT where we took advanced degrees in aeronautical engineering.
-I believe that the purpose was served, that there was thereafter a better understanding between pilots and engineers."
+For Doolittle, the school assignment had special significance: "I had applied for the Engineering School because I thought there should be a better rapport between the aeronautical engineer and the pilot.
+It seemed to me that the engineers felt pilots were all a little crazy or else they wouldn't be pilots.
+The pilots felt the engineers as a group were, if not incompetent, at least not thoroughly acquainted with the pilot's viewpoint—that all the engineers did was zip slide rules back and forth and come out with erroneous results and bad aircraft.
+I thought from a philosophical point of view that it would be good to have engineers and pilots understand one another better.
+It seemed desirable to marry these two capabilities in one person—and I wanted to be that person."

 In July 1923, after serving as a test pilot and aeronautical engineer at McCook Field, Doolittle entered the Massachusetts Institute of Technology.
 In March 1924, he conducted aircraft acceleration tests at McCook Field, which became the basis of his master's thesis and led to his second Distinguished Flying Cross.
-He received his MS degree in Aeronautics from MIT in June 1924.
+He received his SM degree in Aeronautics from MIT in June 1924.
 Because the Army had given him two years to get his degree and he had done it in just one, he immediately started working on his Sc.D. in Aeronautics, which he received in June 1925.
 His doctorate in aeronautical engineering was the first issued in the United States.
 He said that he considered his master's work more significant than his doctorate.